-4. Conversational method to disseminate the knowledge where people can ask questions and advance from the existing practices.
+4. Conversational method to disseminate the knowledge where people can ask questions and Therefore, the systems are not accessible for other people who are outside of the communities to learn from them.
+This situation creates bubble among the practitioners and hampered the sector to advance from the existing practices.